starswap/WBGSAlgorithms/Algorithms/Day 8 Insertion Sort/problemFormulation.md

 Implement Insertion Sort in your chosen language, and test it on some input data.
 You can make selection sort as well if you like, but it is generally considered to be inferior in all aspects but one, so wouldn't generally be worth using in reality.
 The one exception given by Wikipedia is that of a system (such as an embedded system) which uses memory that is damaged by writing / has a very short write life.
 This is because Insertion Sort makes more writes to the memory than Selection Sort as each time an insertion is performed, we slide every greater element one space to the right to accommodate the added element.
 In Selection Sort you only have to make 1 swap for each insertion.

 <h3>Tests</h3>
+You can use any set of real numbers to test the basic number-sorting Insertion Sort, such as the list in the Linear Search directory, then, as before with sorting, I recommend that you try to generalise your function to permit strings and real numbers to be entered (in an LLL you could have 2 arguments instead of just the traditional one to get round the problem of type specified arguments).
+You could make your own lessThan() function which, as before, can compare two items of any data type and return whether or not the first one is greater than the second one.
+Putting this into your Insertion Sort algorithm will allow it to work for all data types.

 <h3>Extensions</h3>
 <ul>